videoDAC/livepeer-delegator-aragon-app/README.md

-# Livepeer Delegator Aragon App
+# Livepeer Aragon App
 An example installation can be found here: https://rinkeby.aragon.org/#/livepeerdelegator.aragonid.eth/0x4a7335f3ecb43b685526c1b39043bf696c78c641

-Livepeer Delegator Aragon app for managing Livepeer Delegation actions.
+Livepeer Aragon app for managing Livepeer actions.

 This project uses a modified version of the Aragon Agent app (Agent.sol) for storing LPT and interacting with Livepeer contracts.

 Initial development includes functions for Livepeer interaction as a typical bonder/delegator.
 These include the ability to call the functions: approve, bond, claimEarnings, unbond, rebond and withdrawStake.

-Further investigation may be made into creating a Livepeer Transcoder app, some discussion here: https://github.com/livepeer/research/issues/13
+Further investigation is being made into creating a Livepeer Transcoder app, some discussion here: https://github.com/livepeer/research/issues/13

 ## Project contents
-#### aragon-livepeer-experiment
+### aragon-livepeer-experiment
 Initial Solidity tests to experiment with the interaction between the Aragon Agent.sol and the Livepeer BondingManager.sol.
 See the test file if interested.

-#### livepeer-protocol
+### livepeer-protocol
 The full livepeer contract deployment for testing locally.
 Modified to compile with the current version of Truffle v5.0.6.
 Includes extra truffle scripts:
 - `initialiseFirstRound.js` for preparing the BondingManager to be bonded too after initial deployment.
 - `skipRoundAndInitialise.js` for skipping a specified number of Livepeer rounds, required for speeding up the protocol for testing.
 - `rewardWithLpt.js` for declaring account[0] as a transcoder, doing the necessary setup and calling reward.

-#### livepeer-delegator
+### livepeer-aragon-app
-The Livepeer Delegator Aragon app.
-It uses a modified version of Agent.sol to workaround limitations with the aragonAPI, see the `LivepeerDelegator.sol` for more info.
+The Livepeer Aragon app.
+It uses a modified version of Agent.sol to workaround limitations with the aragonAPI, see the `LivepeerAragonApp.sol` for more info.
 It was also initially based on the Aragon `react-kit` template.
 The template code has almost entirely been replaced.

 ## Installation Instructions
 ### Installing to a deployed Aragon DAO